gavinengel/berlin/README.md

 ##Design Considerations

-* The code is intentially raw.
-No librarys such as jQuery are employed.
-A one page version with all JS and CSS is included as inventory.html and can be used as a stand-alone "inventory manager" with header pre-flights (get and post only).
+* The code is intentially raw, using only JavaScript/AJAX.

-* The only security employed is at the datbase interface level using PDO prepared statements and variable binding.
+* Security employed is at the datbase interface level using PDO prepared statements and variable binding.

 * Decision was made to use PUT and DELETE methods as references for future implementations.